raspberrypilearning/sense-hat-puzzle-box/en/step_12.md

 ## Convert orientation to an angle

-The Sense HAT measures orientation in three axes (x, y, z), but we want to turn that data into a simple rotation angle using the `x` and `y` data.
+The Sense HAT measures orientation along three axes: x, y, and z.
+We want to turn these measurements into a simple rotation angle using the `x` and `y` data.
 When stationary, the Sense HAT will record a measurement of 1 **G** (G = acceleration due to gravity) straight down, and this can be used to calculate which way up it is.

-The table below shows how the G measurements of `x` and `y` relate to these rotation angles.
+The table below shows how the G measurements along the `x` and `y` axes relate to four rotation angles.

 |  0 degrees | 90 degrees  | 180 degrees | 270 degrees |
 | - | - | - | - |